xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractindexdoxygentype.md

 </td><td>

-Constructs a new instance of the `AbstractIndexDoxygenType` class
+Constructs a new AbstractIndexDoxygenType instance from XML data.

 </td></tr>